baronefr/hermes/README.md

 * `hostname` (string) - the name you would like to assign to your computer
 * `token` (string) - the [Telegram bot](https://core.telegram.org/bots/api#authorizing-your-bot) token
 * `chatid` (number) - ID associated to your Telegram account.
 If you don't know it yet, there are other bots that will echo your chat id (like @chatid\_echo\_bot).
-* `userid` (string) - a string associated to your chatid, for friendly reference
+* `userid` (string) - a string to be associated to your chatid, for friendly reference

-> ⏸ (optional) There is a shortcut to create a template setup file from scratch, if you wish.
-Just execute the command `hermes-setup -m`.
-The template file will be created in your current directory.
+> ⏸ (hint) The command `hermes-setup -m` can create in your local folder an empty setup file to be edited.

 <br>